irpfander/Pedagogical-UI-for-cGENIE-Climate-Model/README.md

 Using the interface:
 - Download the Biogem-UI folder
-- Run BiogemApp.mlapp with MATLAB after adding your experiment folder (with netCDF file) into the same folder
+- Run BiogemApp.mlapp with MATLAB after adding your experiment folder (with netCDF file) into the cgenie_output folder

 Contribution: To contribute to this project contact Isabelle Pfander (irpfander) on Github